sarchandra/VSIX-Template/Vsix Multi Project Template Creation in VS2015.md

 ### VSIX Compilation and Running

-The output of the compilation will be .vsix file.
 After adding project as reference in vsix, compile and run.
 It will open Experiment Instance.
-Create New Project; we can see our multi project Template getting created.
+Create New Project, we can see our multi project Template.
+The output of the compilation will be .vsix file.

 ![expinstance] (http://sarchandra.blog.com/wp-content/blogs.dir/00/25/87/16/25871640/files/vsix/vsixexper.jpg)